Oxford ARUK Public Open Days

 DEMENTIA AWARENESS PUBLIC OPEN DAY - SATURDAY 25th March 2017

-This event will be held during Brain Fest 2017 at the John Radcliffe Hospital in Oxford.
+This event will be held during Brain Diaries 2017 at the John Radcliffe Hospital in Oxford.
 This event is aimed at any members of the public with an interest in Dementia.
 We will have talks on current Dementia research in the region as well as a number of information stands and interactive exhibits where you can find out more about services and support available in the area.
 Details to follow.

 Past Public Day events